buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target-part2.md

 When a drag started, `DndService` got a model from source element (`dndModel()`), then use the model to ask (only once) every target's `dndCanDrop(model)`, it also injects a special property `dnd` onto target delegate.

-* __dnd.isProcessing__, `true` during a dnd session, no matter whether can drop on this target or not.
+* __dnd.isProcessing__, `true` during a DnD session, no matter whether can drop on this target or not.
 * __dnd.canDrop__, a boolean, it's the cached result of `dndCanDrop(model)`.
-* __dnd.model__, the model of the dnd session, no matter whether can drop on this target or not.
+* __dnd.model__, the model of the DnD session, no matter whether can drop on this target or not.
 * __dnd.isHoveringShallowly__, `true` when mouse is hovering directly over target element.
 * __dnd.isHovering__, `true` when mouse is hovering within target element region.
-* all of above have value `undefined` when not in a dnd session.
+* all of above have value `undefined` when not in a DnD session.

 Only when `canDrop` is true, the target delegate have chance of receiving `dndDrop(location)`.
 In it, we got the `dnd.model.item`.
 You also got some location information passed as argument.